 Russia beats Denmark 4-0 in world junior hockey championship

+Ian Scott made 13 saves for Canada.
+Akira Schmid stopped 29 shots for Switzerland, coming off an overtime loss to the Czech Republic on Wednesday.

+In the early Group A game at Rogers Arena, Alexander Romanov had a goal and two assists and Russia opened with a 4-0 victory over Denmark.

-Vitali Kravtsov added a goal and an assist, Pavel Shen and Ivan Morozov also scored, and Danil Tarasov made 20 saves for Russia in its Group A opener.
+Vitali Kravtsov added a goal and an assist for Russia, Pavel Shen and Ivan Morozov also scored, and Danil Tarasov made 20 saves.

-Denmark was coming off a 14-0 loss to Canada on Wednesday night.
-The defending champion Canadians faced Switzerland in the late Group A game at Rogers Arena.

 In Group B in Victoria, Sweden beat Slovakia 5-2 to improve to 2-0 and extend its record round-robin winning streak to 46.
 Emil Bemstrom scored twice, and Lucas Elvenes and Isac Lundestrom each had a goal and an assist.